Contact us for career advice by clicking on the tabs below.

 Most corrections officers are employed by the Department of Corrections.

 However, in 2011 a private company, Serco, took over management of the Mt Eden/Auckland Central Remand Prison, and employs prison staff.
-Serco has also been given the contract to build and manage a new 960-bed prison at Wiri in Auckland, which is expected to open in 2015.
+Serco has also been given the contract to build and manage a new 960-bed prison at Wiri in Auckland, which will open in May 2015.

 - Ministry of Justice, 'Justice Sector Forecast 2011-2021, Forecast Update', September 2011, (www.justice.govt.nz).